These days money just doesn’t seem to go as far as it used to. For those on a fixed income managing your money can be a concern during winter months.

 Winter Fuel Payments

-You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 July 1952.
+You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before August 1953.
 This is known as a ‘Winter Fuel Payment’.
 Most payments are made automatically between November and December.
-You should get your money by Christmas.
+You should get your money by 31 December.

 You usually get a Winter Fuel Payment automatically if you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).